 Pandemics are unlikely, but potentially catastrophic events.
-There were three pandemics in the past century, not including the 2009 H1N1 pandemic.
+There were four pandemics in the past century, including the 2009 H1N1 pandemic.
 Many experts believe another pandemic will occur.
 We must be ready to protect the health and safety of our community.

 Washtenaw County Public Health is working to protect your health in the event of a pandemic influenza outbreak or any public health emergency.
 Plans to control a pandemic locally are continuously reviewed and strengthened.
 Public Health has strategies in place to identify and report communicable diseases, including influenza.
 Public Health also works closely with state authorities and local partners to coordinate and test response plans.